Support Safe Snowmobiling!

 – Wear appropriate winter clothing, and use layers so you’re ready for it to get warmer or colder during your ride.

-– Wilderness survival gear and a basic first aid kit are a must.
+– A basic wilderness survival kit and a small first aid kit are a must.

-– Always bring the proper equipment (shovel, rope, flashlight, etc.)
+– Always bring proper equipment (shovel, tow rope, flashlight, etc.)

 – Pack extra supplies (food, toilet paper, knife, fire starter, etc.)